damiencollard/discourse-article/README.md

 - The Code + Paragraphs treatment can be enabled by setting `discourse-article-treat-paragraphs` to t.
 - The Previous Replies treatment can be enabled by setting `discourse-article-treat-previous-replies` to t.

+- The fenced code block's background can be customized.
-- The delimiter strings, the faces for the delimiters, the replies heading and the replies' authors can be customized.
+- The "Previous Replies" delimiter strings, the faces for the delimiters, the replies heading and the replies' authors can be customized.

 All these settings are in group `discourse-article`.
 The treatment variables are in `gnus-article-treat` as well.